wilsonliaows/docs/connectors/quickbooks.md

 QuickBooks Online provides international trades to be done in multiple currencies.
 Workato adapts your business needs and supports all necessary changes needed to automate your business.

 QuickBooks Online allows you to support multiple currencies.
 To do so, you may enable it in your Accounts and Settings section.
-Do note that enabling multiple currency may incur setting changes.
-Please do seek consultation with QuickBooks Online support.
+Note that enabling multiple currency may incur setting changes.
+Seek consultation with QuickBooks Online support.

 ![QBO currency](/assets/images/QBO_docs/QBO currency.png)

 Exchange Rate field allows you to specify the exchange rate to your home currency from the specified currency.
 If no Currency is specified, the exchange rate will be defaulted to 1 in respect of the home currency.

-For dependent transaction documents such as Credit memo, the applied currency will depend on its parent transactions document, such as payment, or bank deposit.
+For dependent transaction documents such as Credit memo, the applied currency will depend on its parent transactions document- such as payment or bank deposit.

 An Example: